GISermyk/TideFlatRecon_UK/README.md

 ---

-# 🙏 Acknowledgements
+## Acknowledgements

-We gratefully acknowledge the following open datasets and platforms:
+We acknowledge the following open datasets and platforms:

 - NASA ICESat-2 Mission
 - ESA Sentinel-2 Mission